Missouri Alliance for Animal Legislation

 The Missouri Alliance for Animal Legislation is governed by a board of directors, each of whom brings his and/or her passion, commitment, and experience to the table in order to promote animal welfare in Missouri.
 The board is comprised wholly of volunteers - professionals whose expertise and skills span a broad range, complementing and advancing the work carried out by the Alliance.
 Their focus is on the mission, strategy, and goals of the Alliance and meetings are held every two months, with terms lasting 4 years.
 Duties include: establishing and implementing legislative agendas designed to protect animals; working with the Alliance staff to inform and educate Alliance supporters and the general public on animal welfare and the mission of the Alliance; helping to increase the network of the Alliance throughout the state and at a national level; collaborating and working with other organizations who share the same goals as those of the Alliance; and fund raising to provide the financial resources necessary for lobbying, communication and other Alliance related activities.

 Kelsey McLean, Esq

-In addition to his animal related charity work, Ed also serves on the St. Louis Men's Group Against Cancer (SLMGAC) board, the board of the Boy Scouts of America, the Semper Fi Society board, the advisory board of the USO of Missouri, and the Vietnam Veterans Round Table.
-Although retired, Ed is Chairman of the Board and co-founder of the Business Bank of St. Louis.
-He also owns and operates "La Salsa Fresh Mexican Grill".
+In addition to his animal related charity work, Ed also serves on the board of the Boy Scouts of America, the Semper Fi Society board, the advisory board of the USO of Missouri, the Vietnam Veterans Round Table, and is the former Chairman of Business BancShares.

 Ed Throop - Secretary